steveworld/search/search-mr/README.md

                          submitting a job  to  MR)  for quicker turnaround during early trial  &  debug  sessions. (default: false)
+  --log4j FILE           Relative or absolute  path  to a log4j.properties
+                         config file on the  local  file system.
+This file will  be  uploaded  to  each  MR  task.
+Example:
+                         /path/to/log4j.properties
   --verbose, -v          Turn on verbose output. (default: false)

 Required arguments: